M26 Pershing: T25 and T26

 The T25 and T26 lines of tanks came into being in the midst of a heated internal debate within the U.S. Army from mid-1943 to early 1944 over the need for tanks with greater firepower and armor.
 A 90 mm gun mounted in a massive new turret was installed in both series.
 The T26 series were given additional frontal hull armor, with the glacis plate increased to 4 in.
 This increased the weight of the T26 series to over 40 ST and decreased their mobility and durability as the engine and powertrain were not improved to compensate for the weight gain.

 The T26E3 was the production version of the T26E1 with a number of minor modifications made as the result of field testing.
 In February 1945, the T26 was fielded in the European Theater, where its performance received early praise from Army Ordnance officials.
 The Army named the tank after Army General John J. Pershing when it was redesignated the M26 in March.

 After the war

 After World War II, some 800 M26 tanks were upgraded with improved engines, transmissions, and the improved 90mm gun M3A1.
-These were designated as the M26E1 and later redesignated as M46 Patton.
+These were designated as the M26E2 and later redesignated as M46 Patton.

 Delayed production

 The M26 was introduced late into World War II and saw only a limited amount of combat.
-Tank historians, such as Richard P. Hunnicutt, George Forty and Steven Zaloga, have generally agreed that the main cause of the delay in production of the M26 was opposition to the tank from the Army Ground Forces, headed by General Lesley McNair.
+Tank historians, such as R. P. Hunnicutt, George Forty and Steven Zaloga, have generally agreed that the main cause of the delay in production of the M26 was opposition to the tank from the Army Ground Forces, headed by General Lesley McNair.
 Zaloga in particular has identified several specific factors that led both to the delay of the M26 program and limited improvements in the firepower of the M4: